-A colleague asks “How do you manage changes and disposition when doing lon-term validation or specification setting in multiple markets?”
+A colleague asks “How do you manage changes and disposition when doing long-term validation or specification setting in multiple markets?”

-Perhaps it is a cleaning validation, or a major process change, or a new filter or raw material.
-You need to be able to disposition product against a change control to some markets but not all.
+Perhaps it is a cleaning validation or a major process change or a new filter or raw material.
+You need to be able to disposition products against a change control to some markets but not all.

-That disposition strategy might include evaluation of data vs acceptance criteria for each lot via checklist (or other tool) included in disposition packet; or an evaluation of data through change control task and disposition references change control.
+That disposition strategy might include evaluation of data vs acceptance criteria for each lot via checklist (or another tool) included in disposition packet, or an evaluation of data through change control task and disposition references change control.
 They are pretty similar in results and it more ends up being a record management preference.